Blaize-Egelhof/P4-Genepool/README.md

            [Created Issue](https://github.com/users/Blaize-Egelhof/projects/2/views/2?pane=issue&itemId=57959544)

         7. **Creating an Account**
-           - As a first time visitor, I can use the "Sign In" Nav button to navigate to the sign in view , using the prompted text I can navigate to the sign up page to create my own account for ticket creations.
+           - As a first-time visitor, I can use the "Sign In" Nav button to navigate to the sign-in view, using the prompted text I can navigate to the signup page to create my own account for ticket creations.
            [Created Issue](https://github.com/users/Blaize-Egelhof/projects/2/views/2?pane=issue&itemId=57959757)

 -   #### Returning Visitor Goals